Do you have dreams of losing weight, having abs, and looking fit by summer?

 However, a more aggressive approach tends not to be sustainable over the long term.
 Whether your PSMF is self-inflicted or a result of being stranded on a desert island, the body perceives a calorie deficit as starvation, which is a stressor.

-A PSMF diet is usually broken into two phases: the intensive and refeeding phases.
+A PSMF diet is usually broken into the intensive and refeeding phases.

 - The intensive phase can last up to six months, although this tends to differ depending on how much weight you have to lose.
 During this period, calories are restricted, aerobic exercise is kept to a minimum and strength training is encouraged.